Bostanabad-Research-Group/GP-Plus/README.md

 ## Assistance and Support

-Should you require help with the GP+ software package, feel free to open an issue on our Github Issues page.
-When creating an issue, please use relevant labels to specify the particular module or aspect of GP+ your inquiry pertains to.
+Need help with GP+?
+Feel free to open an issue on our GitHub page and label it according to the module or feature in question for quicker assistance.